Signal-ID/www-heropixel-com/website/versioned_docs/version-0.0.1/destinations/mongodb.md

 #### **Permissions**

 You need a MongoDB user that can create collections and write documents.
-We highly recommend creating an Hero Pixel-specific user for this purpose.
+We highly recommend creating an HeroPixelspecific user for this purpose.

 #### Target Database

-You will need to choose an existing database or create a new database that will be used to store synced data from Hero Pixel.
+You will need to choose an existing database or create a new database that will be used to store synced data from HeroPixel

-### Setup the MongoDB destination in Hero Pixel
+### Setup the MongoDB destination in HeroPixel

 You should now have all the requirements needed to configure MongoDB as a destination in the UI.
 You'll need the following information to configure the MongoDB destination: